 Digital scales are precision instruments.
-With proper care and handling, they will provide years of service.
-End users should be aware of the factors which may affect the accuracy, precision, usability, and reliability of their scales.
+Their lifespan depends on how they’re used, how often they’re used, and how well they’re maintained.
+With proper care and handling, they can provide many years of reliable service.
+End users should be aware of the factors that may affect the accuracy, precision, usability, and overall reliability of their scales.

 Tech Note